 Anchor the top strap to this bracket.
-For the left outboard seating position, use anchor point (A).
+For the second row only, in the left outboard seating position, use anchor point (A).
 For the right outboard seating position, use anchor point (B).
 For a center seating position, use either anchor point (A) or (B).